xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     ...
 )
 ```
 This means that the application needs to override the default CoreDdd convention by adding a customized mapping file for an entity.
-Add the following [FluentNHibernate](https://github.com/FluentNHibernate/fluent-nhibernate/wiki) mapping classes into the legacy application:
+Add the following [FluentNHibernate](https://github.com/FluentNHibernate/fluent-nhibernate/wiki) mapping classes:
 ```c#
 public class ShipMappingOverrides : IAutoMappingOverride<Ship>
 {